a-oselkov/Aston_Intensive/README.md

 Weather in my region.

-The application is launched locally, after launch it is available on port 8000
+The application is launched locally(from App class), after launch it is available on port 8000

 http://localhost:8000/